 Companies have been flocking to Bonifacio Global City (BGC) or “The Fort” to establish a presence in the hottest commercial community in the metro.
 Jones Lang LaSalle (JLL) has disclosed in its 2015 property market update that renting a Grade A office space is more affordable in BGC (P850 per sqm) compared to Makati (P1,000 per sqm).
 With its abundant supply of modern office spaces at fairly affordable rates, BGC is poised to emerge as the country’s next premier business hub.

-The influx of businesses has paved the way for the rise of dining, social, and fitness establishments to fuel the needs of professionals and residents who want to relax, have fun and keep healthy after a long day at work.
+The influx of businesses has paved the way for the rise of dining, social, and fitness establishments to fuel the needs of professionals and residents who want to relax, have fun, and keep healthy after a long day at work.
 Whatever you need, this well-developed community is guaranteed to satisfy your every whim.
-Discover what Bonifacio Global City has in store for the professionals who work in this amazing central business district.
+Discover what BGC has in store for the professionals who work in this amazing central business district.